anu-tiwari/Assembler-Simulator/README.md

   * decimal to 16-bit binary or gives an overflow error
   * binary to decimal
 * The Shell file `run` inside the `SimpleSimulator` directory contains the relevant instruction to run `Main.py`.

+## Bonus Question has been attempted at the end of the `Main.py` file in the SimpleSimulator directory.